NeelimaSharma/neelimasharma.github.io/_pages/about.md

 I am intrigued by how mechanics affects the evolution and development of morphology and control in biological entities.
 In my past research, I explored the role of mechanical stability on animal morphology and neural control.
 More recently, I am studying the role of mechanics in the morphogenesis and function of the vertebrate musculoskeletal system.

-I am presently a Postdoctoral Scholar in the [Shubin Lab](shubinlab.uchicago.edu) at the Department of Organismal Biology and Anatomy, University of Chicago.
-My Ph.D. was at the Department of Mechanical Engineering and Materials Sciences at Yale University in the [Biomechanics and Control Lab](mvlab.yale.edu) under the mentorship of Prof. Madhu Venkadesan.
+I am presently a Postdoctoral Scholar in the [Shubin Lab](https://shubinlab.uchicago.edu) at the Department of Organismal Biology and Anatomy, University of Chicago.
+My Ph.D. was at the Department of Mechanical Engineering and Materials Sciences at Yale University in the [Biomechanics and Control Lab](https://mvlab.yale.edu), advised by Prof. Madhu Venkadesan.

 <!-- [Other website](https://campuspress.yale.edu/nsharma/) -->